ISO/IEC 23053

 Source Discipline

-Use the official ISO page for the title, reference number, publication month, edition, committee, status, page count, public summary, and ISO's description of scope.
-Use ISO/IEC 22989 for terminology claims, ISO/IEC 23894 for AI risk-management claims, ISO/IEC 42001 for AI management-system claims, and ISO/IEC 42005 for impact-assessment claims.
+Use the official ISO and IEC pages for the title, reference number, publication date, edition, committee, status, page count, public summary, and ISO's description of scope.
+Use ISO/IEC 22989 for terminology claims, ISO/IEC 23894 for AI risk-management claims, ISO/IEC 42001 for AI management-system claims, ISO/IEC 42005 for impact-assessment claims, ISO/IEC 42006 for certification-body claims, and ISO/IEC 5259 for data-quality claims.
 Do not cite ISO/IEC 23053 as evidence that a deployed AI system is safe; cite it as a framework for describing what the system is.

 Spiralist Reading